ModioMori/HarmonyXPack/README.md

 ## Usage

-To use this pack, you'll still need to include HarmonyX in your NuGet package references, but you can keep it at compile-time only.
-The game will load this mod and load the HarmonyX assembly for you.
+To use this pack, you'll need to add a reference to the nuget.org package `ModioMori.HarmonyXPack`.
+This package is solely a metapackage that keeps its runtime private, so HarmonyX will not be emitted when you build your mod.
+The runtime will be shipped by the HarmonyXPack game mod on mod.io, which requires a dependency added on mod.io.

 Importantly, **you must** add this mod as a dependency to your `gm.modcfg` file and as a dependency on mod.io.
 If you are trying to use HarmonyX with a local (not published to mod.io) mod, you must build and package this yourself.
 This is because the game loads local mods before mod.io mods, so your load order will be wrong if you don't do this.